 Information Management Specialist Salary

 Median pay for Information Management Specialists in the United States is around $52K per year.
 Medical benefits are awarded to a large number, and a fair number earn dental coverage.
 Men make up a slight majority of Information Management Specialists (57 percent) who responded to the survey.
 For the most part, Information Management Specialists enjoy their work and report high levels of job satisfaction.
-This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Information Management Specialist